calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 This is horrible Biscuit said.
 Im also hungry he said grumpily

-Well we can have those worm pills Cookie said looking at the cage, who knows what kind od. stuff these dogs have.
+Well we can have those worm pills Cookie said looking at the cage, who knows what kind of stuff these dogs have.
 And the cage looks even worse than the dogs!

 Both Cookie and Biscuit took a pill.
 These taste disgusting Biscuit said.